taocpp/config/doc/Writing-Config-Files.md

 Note that overwriting earlier values can be done on top-level or in any arbitrarily deeply nested part of the config.

+## Dotted Names

+In many (all?) places the name of an object member is used it is actually possible to use a name with multiple dot-separated components, similar but not identical to JSON Pointer.

+Dotted names can contain four different kinds of components.

+1. Strings intended to index objects.
+2. Unsigned integers intended to index arrays.
+3. The character `-` that denotes the last array element.
+4. The character `*` that indicates all sub-values.

+Unlike JSON Pointer, integers are never interpreted as the name of an object member.
+Just as for single-component names, Integers, and other strings that are not C-style identifiers can be used with (single or double) quotes.
+For example the dotted name `foo."1.2.3".bar` consists of three components, the strings `"foo"`, `"1.2.3"` and `"bar"`.
+Further, since dotted names are always resolved within an object, rather than an array, they must begin with some kind of string.

 # Atomic Values